PastIn Person

 Dunstan Allison-Hope

-Dunstan Allison-Hope is a Managing Director at BSR, advising companies on corporate responsibility and sustainability, with a focus on human rights and technology.
+Dunstan Allison-Hope is the Managing Director at BSR, advising companies on sustainable business strategies.

 Jamila Smith-Loud